honsq90/spike-kotlin-htmx/README.md

 > To reduce the complexity of a full stack feature delivery by replacing Node.js tooling with Kotlin equivalents

-As the Node.js ecosystem and tooling evolve, the number of tools to keep up to date with is quite significant:
+As the Node.js ecosystem and tooling evolve, the number of dependencies to keep up to date with is quite significant:

 - Node.js; v14 (April 2020) -> v24 (Jul 2024)
 - React